saberland/theme-requests/README.md

 # Theme Requests

-Before asking for help from others, you can try making a Saber theme yourself!
+Before asking others for help, you can try making a Saber theme yourself!
 It's easy and fun 😏

 If you somehow can't make it yourself, then: